ionos-cloud/faq-documentation/general-information/frequently-asked-questions/costs-and-billing.md

 ### How is the traffic measured and billed?

-You pay only for the **outbound traffic**, which passes through our physical gateways.
+You pay only for the **outbound traffic**, which passes through the IONOS physical gateways.
 External inbound and internal traffic are free of charge.
-We meter on **Layer-2 (Ethernet)** frames as they traverse the physical gateways of our data centers.
-Usage-based charges are rounded to the nearest whole cent by our metering and billing system.
+We meter on **Layer-2 (Ethernet)** frames as they traverse the physical gateways of IONOS data centers.
+Usage-based charges are rounded to the nearest whole cent by IONOS metering and billing system.
 For more information, see the [<mark style="color:blue;">IONOS website</mark>](https://cloud.ionos.de/preise).

 ### What are the charges for traffic over public IPs?